What to Look for in a Good Elderberry Tincture

 Homemade vs Commercial Elderberry Tincture Options

-Creating tinctures at home starts with quality berries.
+Making tincture at home starts with selecting high-quality elderberry berries.
 Use dried or fresh elderberries in a 16-ounce mason jar – fill halfway for dried, three-quarters for fresh.
 Pour 80-100 proof vodka until submerged.
 Seal tightly and store in darkness for 4-6 weeks, shaking several times weekly.

 Essential tools include cheesecloth for straining and dark glass bottles for storage.
 While rewarding, this recipe costs more per dose than commercial options.
 Dried berries lose some nutrients during processing, and sourcing organic varieties adds expense.